Kubelka–Munk theory: Paper and paper coatings

 The Kubelka–Munk theory is also used in the paper industry to predict optical properties of paper, avoiding a labor-intensive trial-and-error approach.
 The theory is relatively simple in terms of the number of constants involved, works very well for many papers, and is well documented for use by the pulp and paper industry.
 If the optical properties (e.g., reflectance and opacity) of each pulp, filler, and dye used in paper-making are known, then the optical properties of a paper made with any combination of the materials can be predicted.
 If the contrast ratio and reflectivity of a paper are known, the changes in these properties with a change in basis weight can be predicted.

 While the Kubelka–Munk coefficients are assumed to be linear and independent quantities, the relationship fails in regions of strong absorption, such as in the case of dyed paper.
 Several theories were proposed to explain the non-linear behavior of the coefficients, attributing the non-linearity to the non-isotropic structure of paper at both the micro- and macroscopic levels.
 However, using an analysis based on the Kramers–Kronig relations, the coefficients were shown to be dependent quantities related to the real and imaginary part of the refractive index.
 By accounting for this dependency, the anomalous behavior of the Kubelka–Munk coefficients in regions of strong absorption were fully explained.

 Semiconductors

-The band-gap energy of semiconductors is frequently determined from a Tauc plot, where the quantity $\sqrt{F(R_\infty)E}$ is plotted against photon energy E. Then the band-gap energy can be obtained by extending the straight segment of the graph to the E axis.
+The band-gap energy of semiconductors is frequently determined from a Tauc plot, where either the quantity ${(F(R_\infty)E)}^2$ (for a direct band-gap) or $\sqrt{F(R_\infty)E}$ (for an indirect band-gap) is plotted against photon energy E. Then the band-gap energy can be obtained by extending the straight segment of the graph to the E axis.
 There is a simpler method adapted from the Kubelka–Munk theory, in which the band gap is calculated by plotting, $(aE)^2$ versus E, where $a$ is the absorption coefficient.